The Government has established a separate Ministry to facilitate the development and expansion of the global business sector.

 Companies and individuals who are resident and domiciled in Barbados for tax purposes are subject to income tax on their worldwide income whether or not the income is remitted to Barbados.
 Persons who are resident but not domiciled in Barbados are taxed on their income derived from Barbados and on any overseas income remitted to (or from which a benefit is received in) Barbados.
 Non-residents are taxed only on income derived from Barbados.

-In addition, insurance companies are taxed in accordance with the table illustrated below based on the Class of licence which the company obtains (see discussion above regarding classification of insurance licences).
+Insurance companies continue to be taxed in accordance with the table illustrated below based on the Class of licence which the company obtains:

 There are no capital gains taxes levied in Barbados, and gift, inheritance, and estate taxes are not applicable.
 Property transfer tax applies to the transfer of property situated in Barbados at a rate of 2.5%.
 This includes real estate as well as certain leasehold interests and shares.
 Stamp duty is also payable on instruments executed in Barbados, which relate to any property situated in Barbados or to any matter or thing done or to be done in Barbados.
 Generally, stamp duty at the rate of approximately 1% is applied to instruments executing the sale of real estate.